jldimond/Coral-CpG/README.md

 ---

 `analyses/` - Includes subdirectories for each coral species analyzed, which include output from analyses performed in jupyter (formerly IPython) notebooks.
 Also includes a `scripts/` directory where R scripts used for graphics and statistical analyses are housed, as well as scripts called on from jupyter notebooks.
-Coral species subdirectories include:

-  `analyses/Ahya` - *Acropora hyacinthus*

-  `analyses/Amil` - *Acropora millepora*

-  `analyses/Apalm` - *Acropora palmata*

-  `analyses/Past` - *Porites astreoides*

-  `analyses/Pdam` - *Pocillopora damicornis*

-  `analyses/Spist` - *Stylophora pistillata*

 ---